AguaClara/Textbook/Acid_Rain/Acid_Rain.rst

 We will use a pH probe to measure pH in this experiment.
 The pH probes are stored in a small plastic box.
 Each bench has one pH probe.
 Plug the pH probe into the blue signal-conditioning box (it takes a push and a twist).
 Connect the cable to one of the sensor ports on your ProCoDA box.

- #. :ref:`Setup and calibrate the pH probe <heading_pH_Measurements>`
+ #. :ref:`Setup and calibrate the pH probe <heading_ProCoDA_pH_Measurement>`
  #.
 Verify that the experimental setup is plumbed so that the acid rain is pumped directly into the lake.
 The lake outflow should discharge into the small drain on the side of your work bench.
  #.
 Organize the bench setup so that the metal tube discharging the acid rain into the lake is solidly touching the metal stand that is connected to the stirrer.
 This will ground the solution that is in the lake and reduce voltage fluctuations that are easily measured by the pH probe.
  #.
 Preset pump to give desired flow rate of 267 mL/min (4 L/15 minutes) based on the size of pump tubing selected.
 Do not turn the pump on yet!
 For each tubing size, different pump speeds will correspond to different flow rates being output by the pump.
 The peristaltic tubing sizes are rather arbitrary and are labeled by numbers: 13, 14, 16, 17, and 18 in increasing order of size.
-If you have \#18 tubing, you will want an RPM setting of (267 mL/min) / (3.8 mL/rev) = 70.3 RPM.
+If you have \#18 tubing, you will want an RPM setting of (267 mL/min) / (3.8 mL/rev) = 70.3 RPM (see :numref:`table_Acid_pump_tubing`).
+ #.
+Fill lake with reverse osmosis water and verify that the outflow is set so the lake volume is approximately 4 L.  Place the lake on top of a magnetic stirrer and add a stir bar.
+ #.
+Set stirrer speed to 8.
+ #.
+Add 1 mL of bromocresol green indicator solution to the lake.
+ #.
+Weigh out 623 mg (not grams!) :math:`NaHCO_3`.
+ #.
+Add :math:`NaHCO_3` to the lake.
+ #.
+After the lake is well stirred take a 100 mL sample from the lake in the plastic sample bottle on your bench.
+Don't forget to label the sample bottle (include the time of the sample).
+ #.
+Clip the pH probe to the side of your lake in a more quiescent zone, away from the influent and effluent.
+ #.
+We will continuously measure the pH of the effluent and log the data into a tab delimited file.
+Set the data interval to 1 second.
+Begin logging data to file by clicking on the |Log_data| button.
+Create a new file in ``S:\Courses\4530\Group #\Lab 2 – Acid Rain``.
+ #.
+Prepare to write a comment in the file to mark the time when the pump starts by clicking on the |Log_text_comment| button.
+Type in a comment and then wait.
+ #.
+At time equal zero (t=0) start the peristaltic pump and click on the enter button in the comment dialog box.
+ #.
+Take 100-mL grab samples from the lake effluent at 5, 10, 15, and 20 minutes in the plastic sample bottle on your bench.
+Don't forget to label the sample bottle (include the time of the sample).
+The sample volumes do not need to be measured exactly.
+ #.
+After the 20-minute sample, measure the flow rate by collecting effluent in a beaker for 30 seconds and measuring the volume collected (in a graduated cylinder for more accurate measurement).
+ #.
+Turn off the pump and stop measuring pH.
+ #.
+Measure the lake volume.
+This can be done in a large graduated cylinder OR by taking the mass of the water in the lake.
+Which would be more accurate?
+ #.
+Repeat the experiment and change one of the following parameters: stirring, initial ANC, ANC source (use :math:`CaCO_3` instead of :math:`NaHCO_3`), or amount of ANC added.

 .. _table_Acid_pump_tubing: